ryanycoleman/puppet_camp_chicago_forge_slides/README.md

 To view the built content, see the html page or the pdf document.

 If you're curious, the slides are built with showoff from a markdown file.

+Please direct any questions/comments to my Twitter handle, @ryanycoleman